marcotaffi/marcotassinaribot/README.md

 This a first attempt to create my own avatar.
 I am using Telegram, Ifttt, ChatGpt.
-It requires my TaffiTools module.
+It requires my taffitools module.